EpocDotFr/connectfour-master-server/README.md

 ## Features

   - Web-based game browser interface with filtering capabilities
-  - REST API used by the Connect Four game itself to advertise hosts and kepping the online game's data up-to-date
+  - REST API used by the Connect Four game itself to advertise hosts and keep online game's data up-to-date
+  - There's only two features listed but trust me, they are big

 ## Prerequisites